mediahackza/svelte-template/ARCHIESTYLES.md

     [link text](http://linktext)

-See the related document with a working function to convert Markdown-format links to HTML.
+See the related document with a suggested Javascript function to [convert Markdown-format links to HTML](https://github.com/mediahackza/svelte-template/blob/main/MDLINKSTOHTML.md).

 #### Images